kazukitamaribuchi/coopy/README.md

 </span>

-Coopy is the Blog Service that is created for practice by Django.
+Coopy is the Blog Service that is created for practice in Django.

 <br>